jan-koupil/scrimba-advent-calendar-2020/readme.md

 ## [Challenge 24: ?
 Test Your Agility](https://scrimba.com/scrim/co33449909752befc0451be52)
 The final one is again a frontend challenge.
 It was interesting for me to see, how other people write asynchronous functions and what their coding style is.

-## An afterword
+## *An afterword*
-While writing this, I decided to check other's solutions to some of the challenges, just to see if I hadn't missed some interesting solutions.
-I was surprised, how many of the solutions were wrong and passing only the one very test provided by Scrimba but failing e.g. on a longer or differently sorted input array.
+*While writing this, I decided to check other's solutions to some of the challenges, just to see if I hadn't missed some interesting solutions.
+I was surprised, how many of the solutions were wrong and passing only the one very test provided by Scrimba but failing e.g. on a longer or differently sorted input array.*

-I really enjoyed the idea of the calendar, however a more thorough testing would definitely be benefitial if the event should repeat in future.
+*I really enjoyed the idea of the calendar, however, a more thorough testing would definitely be beneficial if the event should repeat in the future.*